apiaryio/apiblueprint.org/source/developers.html.md

 - [JavaScript parser](#using-drafterjs-pure-javascript-parser)
 - [Native Parser](#using-the-native-parser-interface-cc)

-Regardless of the parsing method, the parsing output is [Refract](https://github.com/refractproject/refract-spec).

 ## API Elements

-The [API Elements](http://api-elements.readthedocs.org/) is the recommended format to consume API Blueprint, it supersedes the now deprecated API Blueprint AST.
+The [API Elements](http://api-elements.readthedocs.org/) is format use recommended format to consume API Blueprint, it supersedes the now deprecated API Blueprint AST.

 For example, an HTTP Response can be expressed in API Elements using the following: